X-Jiang-bioe/scanner/README.md

 # doe_tool

 Small lightweight package to simplify Design Of Expermient(DOE) simulations, i.e. parameter scanning for a given model.

-Tellurium extention has moved to its own fork
+Supports SBML and antimony models as is.

 ## Usage instructions
+0. ### For the SBML/Antomony and more details, see the demo.ipynb

 1. ### Function requirements: